rooftop-media/ktty-tutorial/js/version1.0/tutorial.md

 In that last function, we called the algorithm `d_get_cursor_pos()` .

-The cursor is stored as a single integer, in the global variable _cursor_buffer_pos.
+The cursor is stored as a single integer, in the global variable `_cursor_buffer_pos`.
 This variable is relative to the characters in _buffer’s string.

 But that variable doesn’t take into account line breaks,